thomasdane/wordFrequencyCounter/Readme.txt

 2. The second part is to also output whether the number of times each word appears is a prime number.

-�

 The following assumptions can be made:

--����������Ignore punctuation and capitalisation
+-Ignore punctuation and capitalisation

--����������The code should compile and run on a machine with VS/Xamarin and NUnit
+-The code should compile and run on a machine with VS/Xamarin and NUnit

 It would be beneficial to: